Student Disability Services

 AUC observes all applicable laws (US Federal and Egyptian) with regard to protecting the confidentiality of medical information/information on disabilities.
 Except in cases of emergency, no member of the University community is entitled or authorized to access information about a student’s disability.
-Exceptions to this rule are staff members of the SDS, AUC Medical Services, the Dean of Students, the VP for Student Life, and the Provost.
+Exceptions to this rule are staff members of the CSW, AUC Medical Services, the VP for Student Life and the Provost.

 Parents and Caregivers’ Access to Educational Records

 The Family Educational Rights and Privacy Act (FERPA) protects students’ educational records.
 Students may opt-out of FERPA by submitting a signed third-party waiver to allow authorized university officials to release their educational records to a third party.
 The form can be used for specific times and purposes, or have a multi-use effect.
 Students must sign the form to allow the release of educational and health records by SDS to parents and caregivers.